international employment law firm alliance L&E Global

 Minimum Wage

-A statutory minimum wage of 12.00 EUR per hour applies to all employees in all sectors of business.
-Employees under 18, trainees and interns are exempted from the regulation.
+A statutory minimum wage of 12.41 EUR per hour applies to all employees in all sectors of business.
+Employees under 18, trainees and interns are in principle exempted from the regulation.
 Violations by employers of the obligation to pay minimum wages can result in fines of up to EUR 500,000.
-The minimum wage shall increase to 12.41 EUR per hour as of 1 January 2024 and to 12.82 per hour as of 1 January 2025.
+The minimum wage increased to 12.41 EUR per hour as of 1 January 2024 and will increase to 12.82 per hour as of 1 January 2025.

-The maximum monthly remuneration for mini jobs increased to EUR 520.00 due to the increase of the minimum wage to EUR 12.00.
+The maximum monthly remuneration for mini jobs increased to EUR 538.00.

 Remuneration Transparency Act